MicrosoftDocs/visualstudio-docs.pt-br/docs/extensibility/verifying-subtypes-of-a-project-at-run-time.md

     ```

-3. Obtenha a lista de GUIDs de tipo de projeto invocando o <xref:Microsoft.VisualStudio.Shell.Flavor.IVsAggregatableProjectCorrected.GetAggregateProjectTypeGuids%2A> .
+3. Obter a lista de GUIDs do tipo de projeto invocando o <xref:Microsoft.VisualStudio.Shell.Flavor.IVsAggregatableProjectCorrected.GetAggregateProjectTypeGuids%2A> .

     ```csharp
     string projTypeGuids = AP.GetAggregateProjectTypeGuids().ToUpper();

     ```

-4. Verifique a lista do GUID do subtipo especificado.
+4. Verifique a lista para o GUID do subtipo especificado.

     ```csharp
     // Replace the string "MyGUID" with the GUID of the subtype.